JoshGo6/InstallingGoOnUbuntu/InstallGoInstructions.md

 ## Set environment variables

-You will now add several environment variables and add to `PATH` to make it easier to run Go.
-To do this, we recommend  editing your `.bashrc` file (or, if you aren't using bash, editing the configuration file for your shell, for example .zshrc`).
-Set the environment variables by doing the following:
+Now update `PATH` to make it easier to run Go.
+To do this, we recommend  editing your `.bashrc` file.
+(If you aren't using bash, edit your shell's configuration file, for example `.zshrc`).
+Use `nano` to edit `.bashrc`.

-Open your `.bashrc` file using nano:

 ```bash
 nano ~/.bashrc